Dirichlet energy and focusing NLS condensates of minimal intensity: Maximal connectivity case: relation with Kuzmina's Jenkins-Strebel differentials

 \section{Maximal connectivity case: relation with Kuzmina's Jenkins-Strebel differentials}

-The direct analogue of the well known Chebotarev problem corresponds to Theorem \ref{th-Main} with the "maximal connectivity matrix" $M_{i,j}=1$, namely, the class consisting of continua containing all anchors points as well as a point on $\R$.
+The direct analogue of the well known Chebotarev problem corresponds to Theorem \ref{thmaina} with the "maximal connectivity matrix" $M_{i,j}=1$, namely, the class consisting of continua containing all anchors points as well as a point on $\R$.
 We denote such a matrix $M=\1$.
 Thus we have following weighted analogue of the Chebotarev problem. \begin{problem} Given $E=\{e_1,\dots, e_N\}\subset {\H} $, consider the class, $\mathbb K_{E,\1} $, consisting of continua (connected compact set) $\K$ such that $E\subset \K \subset \ov{{\H} }$ and $\K\cup \R$ is a connected set (equivalently, $\Ext(\K)$ is simply connected).
 The problem is to find a set $\K_0$ minimizing ${\I}(\K)$ within $\mathbb K_{E,\1} $, and showing its uniqueness. \end{problem}

-Theorem \ref{th-Main} part {\bf(c)} implies that any other continuum in $\mathbb K_{E,\1}$ has the Jenkins Interception property relative to a $\mathfrak F\in \mathbb K_{E,\1}$, provided that such $\mathfrak F$ exists.
+Theorem \ref{thmainc} implies that any other continuum in $\mathbb K_{E,\1}$ has the Jenkins Interception property relative to a $\mathfrak F\in \mathbb K_{E,\1}$, provided that such $\mathfrak F$ exists.
 In particular this implies the uniqueness of the minimum in the connectivity class of $\mathfrak F$.
-The existence is guaranteed by part {\bf (a)} of the main theorem, which is, in a sense, the hardest part.
-But here we want to point out that the existence, in this case, can be derived from existing theorems.
+The existence is guaranteed by Theorem \ref{thmaina} which is, in a sense, the hardest part.
+But in this case we want to point out that the existence can be derived from existing theorems.